streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

       parameters:
       - in: body
         name: AddTags
-        description: "A complex type that contains a list of the tags that you want to add to the specified\t\t\thealth check or hosted zone and/or the tags for which you want to edit the Value\t\t\telement"
+        description: A complex type that contains a list of the tags that you want to add to the specifiedhealth check or hosted zone and/or the tags for which you want to edit the Valueelement
         schema:
           $ref: '#/definitions/holder'
       - in: body